Symmetry Breaking from Monopole Condensation in QED$_3$

 This theory is weakly coupled in the large-$N_f$ limit, where it can be shown to flow to an interacting CFT (without any symmetry breaking)~\cite{Appelquist:1988sr}; as~$N_f$ is lowered, it becomes more strongly coupled.

 A basic question is for what even values of~$N_f$ (if any) the theory no longer flows to a CFT.
 The problem has been studied with many different methods, including analytical ones (see e.g.~\cite{Pisarski:1984dj, Nash:1989xx, Maris:1996zg, Kubota:2001kk, Fischer:2004nq, DiPietro:2015taa, Giombi:2015haa, Giombi:2016fct, Herbut:2016ide, Kotikov:2016wrb, Gusynin:2016som, DiPietro:2017kcd, Benvenuti:2018cwd}) and lattice simulations (see e.g.~\cite{Hands:2002dv, Hands:2002qt, Hands:2004bh, Strouthos:2007stc, Karthik:2015sgq, Karthik:2016ppr}).
 A relatively recent development has been the study of these theories using the conformal bootstrap, starting with~\cite{Chester:2016wrc} (see also the reviews~\cite{Poland:2018epd,Rychkov:2023wsd}).
 Subsequent bootstrap studies of~QED$_3$~\cite{Li:2018lyb, He:2021sto, Albayrak:2021xtd, Li:2021emd} have been accumulating evidence that the theories with~$N_f \geq 4$ seem consistent with an RG flow to a symmetry-preserving CFT; by contrast, this no longer appears likely for the minimal~$N_f = 2$ theory.
-The scenario of a symmetry-preserving gapless CFT has the appealing feature that it suggests an enhancement of the global symmetry stemming from a conjectured self-duality of the~$N_f = 2$ theory~\cite{Xu:2015lxa} (see also~\cite{Hsin:2016blu, Wang_2017dqcp,Cordova:2017kue}).
+The scenario of a symmetry-preserving gapless CFT has the appealing feature that it suggests an enhancement of the global symmetry stemming from a conjectured self-duality of the~$N_f = 2$ theory~\cite{Xu:2015lxa} (see also~\cite{Hsin:2016blu,Wang:2017txt,Cordova:2017kue}).
 Such symmetry enhancement is not expected in any of the symmetry-breaking phases discussed in this paper.

-Taking these results seriously, we will assume that the theory with~$N_f = 2$ flavors does not flow to a symmetry-preserving CFT.
-A logical possibility not strictly ruled out by bootstrap considerations alone is that the IR theory is a fully symmetric, gapped phase (possibly with a TQFT), but this scenario is not compatible with anomaly matching, nor with the other constraints that we establish below.
+Taking these results seriously, we will assume that the theory with~$N_f = 2$ flavors does not flow to a symmetry-preserving CFT.\footnote{~Additional evidence for this assumption, as well as for the symmetry-breaking scenario described below, was recently discussed in~\cite{Dumitrescu:2025vfp,Dumitrescu:2026vre}.} A logical possibility not strictly ruled out by bootstrap considerations alone is that the IR theory is a fully symmetric, gapped phase (possibly with a TQFT), but this scenario is not compatible with anomaly matching, nor with the other constraints that we establish below.
 We are therefore inescapably led to consider scenarios with (at least some) spontaneous symmetry breaking.